SilverAndro/Modifold/README.md

 ---

-Q: Modrinth v2 api? / Mod-pack support?
+Q: Modpack support?

-A: When on stable modrinth, this tool will get a rewrite to support those.
-Support will not be instantaneous, obviously.
+A: Not really viable, please see the amazing [packwiz](https://github.com/packwiz/packwiz) project for a tool that is capable of that.